You got a new dimmer and now you`re not quite sure how to wire a dimmer switch?

 Any switch, that controls a light, can be replaced with a dimmer.

-You will need a special dimmer to control a fluorescent light or a fan, but when you come right down to it, a dimmer is just a another switch.
-The major difference, is that instead of terminal screws the dimmer has wires coming out of it.
+You will need a special dimmer to control a fluorescent light or a fan, but when you come right down to it, a dimmer is just another switch.
+The major difference is that instead of terminal screws the dimmer has wires coming out of it.

 Start the job the way you start any electrical job, turn off the power at the fuse or breaker box.